spack/spack/lib/spack/docs/packaging_guide.rst

 If you are using using standard autotools or CMake, ``configure`` and ``make`` will not write anything to the install prefix.
 Only ``make install`` writes the files, and only once the build is already complete.
-Not all builds are like this.
-Many builds of scientific software modify the install prefix *before* ``make install``.
-Builds like this can falsely report that they were successfully installed if an error occurs before the install is complete but after files have been written to the ``prefix``.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``sanity_check_is_file`` and ``sanity_check_is_dir``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Unfortunately, many builds of scientific software modify the install prefix *before* ``make install``.
+Builds like this can falsely report that they were successfully installed if an error occurs before the install is complete but after files have been written to the ``prefix``.

 You can optionally specify *sanity checks* to deal with this problem.
 Add properties like this to your package: